x64dbg/Scripts/README.md

 ### Unpackers
 2.02_to_2.03.txt
 <br>
-Aility: Unpack UPX vesions 2.02 to 2.03
+Ability: Unpack UPX vesions 2.02 to 2.03
 <br>
 Instructions: Load the exe and run the script.
 <br>